This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Having a glass baking dish or rigid container with an air-tight lid is a safe, reusable, and practical option.
 It not only allows for easy stacking of frozen meals, but a glass baking dish can also go into the oven when ready to bake or reheat.

 Most canning jars are freezer-safe and useful when freezing soups, sauces, broths, and more.
-We like that they are made of a safe material and that you can store smaller or individual servings of your freezer food.
-That way you can have a jar of soup in the freezer always ready for lunch or to pass along to a friend in need.
+We like that they are made of safe material and that you can store smaller or individual servings of your freezer food.

 Just be sure to follow these tips when using jars for freezing food to avoid having them break: